Try "cat diabetes" or "dog being sick"

 Is weed killer harmful to cats?

-While some weed killers (also known as herbicides) are marketed as safe for cats, this really depends on the chemicals used, how the product is applied, and whether safety instructions have been followed.
+While some weed killers (also known as herbicides) are marketed as safe for cats, this depends on the chemicals used, application methods, and whether owners follow safety instructions.
+Cats can be exposed to weed killers by walking on treated grass, brushing against treated plants, or being hit by spray drift.

 Pet Health Club banner